ChrisDeFreitas/Electron-FolderView/readme.md

 - settings: order/shuffle, grid width/height, play (videos in all tiles), reset app
 - video tile context menu: copy, delete, move, play next/last, fullscreen

-## Tutorial on how to use the program
-1. Run application as noted above
-2. Determine what you would like to change.
-The following locations locations contain notes and settings I use to control the application (the list will exapnd is I work on things):
-- ???

 ## ToDo/Issues
 - leave personal settings in config as example of how to use application